jackrizza/http-server/readme.md

 ### About
-this is a small project that works much like pythons http server.
-It can be used to serve files and also be used to upload files.
+this is a small project that can be used to serve files and also be used to upload files.

 ### Notice
 This should not be used in a professional setting but for quick file sharing